 This anomaly isn’t a disease or insect damage, and its cause came long before you discovered what was happening.

 It’s called blossom end rot (also known as BER) and it frequently affects tomatoes, as well as peppers, eggplant, summer and winter squash (including zucchini), cucumbers, and melons.
-You might recognize these as members of the nightshade family and gourd family.

 What is blossom end rot?

 Blossom end rot is a physiological disorder — that is, a disfigurement of the fruit.
 It’s not “contagious,” as it won’t spread to the rest of the plant.
 It’s not a condition that lives in the soil, nor is it caused by fungi or bacteria.

 However, blossom end rot tends to affect several fruits on the same plant at the same time, so it can be alarming when you first see signs of it.
 It commonly occurs early in the growing season but can appear at any time, depending on environmental conditions.

 There’s a misconception that blossom end rot is a result of calcium deficiency.
 An oft-touted solution is to add more calcium (by way of lime or crushed eggshells) to the soil.

 Blossom end rot is actually a result of inadequate uptake of calcium from the soil to the leaves and fruits, and there is a difference here.